Semrush helps you:

 Headline=Clear Benefit

-The main goal of your sales page headline is to grab someone’s attention with a CLEAR benefit.
+The single goal of your sales page headline is to grab someone’s attention with a CLEAR benefit.

 Here’s an example from one of my long-form sales letters: